 Typically the pain comes on gradually and initially you may just notice a bit of discomfort in your Achilles at the start of a training session which then goes away as you warm up.
 However, the pain and stiffness usually return several hours after your session.
 It can feel especially stiff and uncomfortable first thing in the morning and walking down stairs may be a challenge.

 If you continue to train on an injured tendon, the pain may increase to a point where it stops you from training and even hurts to just walk.

 Achilles tendonitis treatment

-When your tendon is injured, it doesn’t have enough strength to cope with all the sport and activities you want to do.
+When your tendon is injured, it doesn’t have enough strength to cope with all the sports and activities you want to do.
 Research has shown that the most effective treatment for Achilles tendonitis/tendinopathy consists of relative rest combined with a progressive strength training program.